ssijaz/ssijaz.github.io/_pages/wpesa.md

 ---

+WPESA, the Workshop on the Political Economy of South Asia, is a two-day virtual workshop that meets bi-annually.
+The format, modeled on other similar subfield workshops in the discipline, seeks to provide close engagement and feedback to the early career scholars of South Asian political economy.
+Participants are, therefore, expected to have read all papers on the agenda beforehand and each sessions kicks off by a very brief introduction (often sans presentation) and moves straight into feedback mode.
+All participants also receive detailed feedback from a faculty discussant.

-As a graduate student at UCSD with a regional focus on South Asia, I realized the need for a space where early-career South Asianists could meet, present work and receive quality feedback.
-In collaboration with [Sarah Thompson](https://www.sarahthompson.info) and [Aidan Milliff](https://aidanmilliff.com), I founded a virtual workshop on South Asia.
-Titled 'Workshop on the Political Economy of South Asia', [WPESA](https://wpesa.net) has received support from multiple faculty members and practitioners over its two iterations.
-I hope that we can continue to have future WPESA meetings and that it institutionalizes into a space that continues to exist for the forseeable future.
+This workshop was conceptualized during the early days of COVID-19.
+As a graduate student at UCSD with a regional focus on South Asia, I realized the need for a space where early-career South Asianists could meet, present work and receive insightful and constructive comments.
+Over several helpful and enlightening conversations with [Sarah Thompson](https://www.sarahthompson.info) and [Aidan Milliff](https://aidanmilliff.com), WPESA came into being .
+Titled the 'Workshop on the Political Economy of South Asia', [WPESA](https://wpesa.net) has received support from multiple faculty members and practitioners over its two iterations.
+As political science research on South Asia continues to grow, we hope to institutionalize WPESA into a space that functions as a collaborative space for South Asianists.

 I will also be sharing my experience of organizing WPESA at a APSA 2021's [Teaching and Learning Conference](https://connect.apsanet.org/apsa2021/tlc-at-apsa/).
 The panel is titled 'Organizing and Supporting Junior Scholar Virtual Workshops'.